andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/intro.md

 [**Pod**](https://kubernetes.io/docs/concepts/workloads/pods/pod/) is the smallest concept we have in Kubernetes.
 It is not a container.
-Pod consist of one or more containers.
+Pods consist of one or more containers.

 [**Namespaces**](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) - You can think of namespace as a virtual cluster inside of you Kubernetes cluster.
-You can have multiples namespaces inside of a singles Kubernetes cluster and they are isolated from each other.
-They can help you on your team with organisation, security and performance.
+You can have multiples namespaces inside of a single Kubernetes cluster and they are isolated from each other.
+They can help your team with organisation, security and performance.
 Pods are running on namespaces

 [**Label**](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) is a metadata to identify information.
 It can be used for queries.